Julia Louis-Dreyfus: 2010s: Veep and acclaim

 Old Christine was cancelled by CBS on May 18, 2010, after 5 years.
 Discussions were held with ABC to revive the show but the show was never revived.
 In the spring of 2010, Louis-Dreyfus guest-starred several times in the third season of the web series Web Therapy, starring Lisa Kudrow.
 Louis-Dreyfus played the sister of the main character, Fiona Wallice, who gives her therapy online.
 When the series made the transition to cable television on the Showtime network, Louis-Dreyfus's appearance from the web series was included in the second season, airing in July 2012.
 In fall 2010, Louis-Dreyfus made a guest appearance on the live episode of 30 Rock, playing Tina Fey's role of Liz Lemon in the cutaway shots.
 Louis-Dreyfus was among several Saturday Night Live alumni appearing in the episode, including Rachel Dratch, Bill Hader, and regulars Tracy Morgan and Fey herself.
 Louis-Dreyfus also starred in a "Women of SNL" special on November 1, 2010, on NBC.

-2011–2019: Veep and acclaim

 In May and June 2011, Louis-Dreyfus teamed up with husband Brad Hall for her first short film, Picture Paris.
 This was the first time the couple had collaborated since their early-2000s NBC comedy Watching Ellie.
 Hall wrote and directed the film, while Louis-Dreyfus played the lead role of an ordinary woman with an extraordinary obsession with the city of Paris.
 The film premiered on January 29, 2012, at the Santa Barbara International Film Festival, and has received considerable critical acclaim.
 It made its television premiere on HBO on December 17, 2012.